 More expensive to buy bulbs: There could potentially be a larger up-front cost associated with LED downlights.
 While they tend to save money in the long term due to their energy efficiency and durability, the initial cost of buying the bulbs can be much higher than other types.
 This is partly because they last for so long, so you won’t need to replace them as often.

 Usually need expert installation: It is strongly recommended by many retailers and government websites that new downlight units be installed by a qualified electrician, as there are many safety factors to consider.
 As the units are inserted into the ceiling, they vent their heat into the roof cavity, which can pose a fire risk if installed incorrectly or if the wrong type of downlight kit is used.
 The bulbs themselves have also been implicated as a risk.
-In 2018, “all mains voltage self-ballasted LED lamps” were deemed to be a “high risk” product and so now need to meet Australian standards and carry the Regulatory Compliance Mark (see below) before they are allowed to be legally sold in Australia.
-Different states have different regulations as to what bulbs can be sold.
+In 2018, “all mains voltage self-ballasted LED lamps” were deemed to be a “high risk” product and so now need to meet Australian Standards and carry the Regulatory Compliance Mark before they are allowed to be legally sold in Australia.

 May impact insulation effectiveness: Another issue with all downlights is that they may reduce the overall energy efficiency of your home.
 Sustainability Victoria’s website states: “If you have multiple downlight fittings in your home, the insulation gap around the fittings will decrease the effectiveness of your home’s ceiling insulation, increasing your heating, cooling and lighting costs.”